Elevator pitch: Aspects

 An elevator pitch is meant to last the duration of an elevator ride, which can vary in length from approximately thirty seconds to two minutes.
 Therefore, the main focus of an elevator pitch should be making it short and direct.
 According to the Idaho Business Review, the first two sentences of any elevator pitch are the most important, and should hook or grab the attention of the listener.
-Information in an elevator pitch, due to the limited amount of time, should be condensed in order to express the most important ideas or concepts within the allotted time.
+Information in an elevator pitch, due to the limited amount of time, should be condensed to express the most important ideas or concepts within the allotted time.

-Furthermore, the Idaho Business Review suggests individuals who use an elevator pitch deliver it using simple language, and avoiding statistics or other language that may disrupt the focus of the listener.
+The Idaho Business Review also suggests individuals who use an elevator pitch deliver it using simple language, avoiding statistics or other language that may disrupt the focus of the listener.
 Bloomberg Businessweek suggests that an important lesson to think about when giving an elevator pitch is to "adjust the pitch to the person who is listening, and refine it as you and your business continue to grow and change."
 When delivering an elevator pitch, individuals are encouraged to remain flexible and adaptable, and to be able to deliver the pitch in a genuine and fluent fashion.
-By doing so, the intended audience of the pitch will likely be able to follow the information, and will not interpret it as being too scripted.
+By doing so, the intended audience of the pitch will likely be able to follow the information, and will not consider it as being scripted.

 Advantages

 Advantages to conducting an elevator pitch include convenience and simplicity.
-For instance, elevator pitches can be given on short notice and without much preparation due to the pre-planning of the content being delivered within said pitch, making the listener more comfortable.
+For instance, elevator pitches can be given on short notice and without much preparation, making the listener more comfortable.
 Furthermore, elevator pitches allow the individual who is giving the pitch the ability to simplify the content and deliver it in a less complicated manner by providing the information in a cut-down fashion that gets right to the point.

+Literal examples

+Game series Kingdom Hearts was created when Square Enix producer Shinji Hashimoto met a Disney executive in an elevator, and pitched the idea of a game series combining their respective franchises.